ISISComputingGroup/ibex_developers_manual/MERLIN-and-LET-Oscillating-radial-collimators.md

 # Hardware quirks:
 - The thread will die if zero is sent for distance and velocity.
 The driver must ensure that distance and velocity are not sent at IOC start.
 - The oscillation will stop if the galil is power cycled.
 To restart the oscillation, the galil driver will need to be restarted to re-upload the oscillation code, and then the collimator restarted as usual via it's OPI.
+Once the collimator is started via to OPI it will home and then switch to oscillating.